FUMO: Prior-Modulated Diffusion for Single Image Reflection Removal: Methods

 \subsection{Dual Prior Extraction}

 The mixed image alone usually lacks sufficient cues to robustly separate reflections from transmission structures.
-To alleviate this limitation, we extract two complementary priors, an intensity prior and a high-frequency prior from the mixed image.
+To alleviate this limitation, we extract two complementary priors, a VLM-derived intensity prior for reflection severity and a high-frequency prior for detail-sensitive responses.
 The overall prior extraction pipeline is shown in \cref{fig:priorframework}.